LBruni98/Jet-Set-Willy-3-A-New-Beginning/README.md

 | 3          | Make the charcter interact with the items                                 |   1    |02/03|

 #### 1.9.5 Enemies
+1. As a user, I would want there to be patrolling enemies
+2. As a user, I want to the enemy to know where I am
+3. As a user, I want to know when the enemy gets knocked out

 | User Story | Task Description                             | Points |Due Date|
 | ---------- |--------------------------------------------- | ------ |--------|
 | 1          | Create the pathing of the enemies            |   2    |25/02|